icecream17/Stuff/writing/walk.md

 Walking, like any exercise, [greatly positively impacts health in several](https://www.betterhealth.vic.gov.au/health/healthyliving/walking-for-good-health) if not dozens of ways, and good physical health makes walking easier by definition of health.

+## Form and posture

+There is so much to say on this.
+I'll point to wikihow and [maine.gov How to Walk with Proper Form and Technique for Fitness](https://www.maine.gov/mdot/challengeme/topics/docs/2019/may/How-to-Walk-with-Proper-Form-and-Technique-for-Fitness.pdf) for now.